pingcap/tidb-dev-guide/src/get-started/write-and-run-unit-tests.md

 --- FAIL: TestTopology (0.76s)
 ```

-You may `grep "FAIL:"` the output to find this kind of failure.
+To find this type of failure, enter `grep -i "FAIL"` to search the report output.

 ### Data race

-Golang testing supports detecting data race by running tests with `-race` flag.
+Golang testing supports detecting data race by running tests with the `-race` flag.
 Its failure report looks like:

 ```
 [2021-06-21T15:36:38.766Z] ==================